Mathew Horne: Career

 On 18 February 2009, he presented the 2009 BRIT Awards alongside James Corden and Kylie Minogue.

-In 2010, Horne appeared in an episode of Miss Marple, named "The Secret of Chimneys", as Bill Eversleigh.
+In 2010, Horne appeared in an episode of Agatha Christie's Marple, named "The Secret of Chimneys", as Bill Eversleigh.
 He appeared alongside fellow Gavin & Stacey star Ruth Jones.

 He played Culture Club drummer Jon Moss in the 2010 BBC TV docudrama Worried About the Boy, about the teenage years of Boy George.

 In 2016, Horne toured British theatres with Catherine Tate in The Catherine Tate Show Live.
 He also appeared as a young Mr. Grace in Are You Being Served?.

 He played Private Walker in Dad's Army: The Missing Episodes, in the 2019 UKTV Original produced series.
 He starred in all three episodes aired on the TV channel Gold.

 In early 2019, an announcement was made that Catherine Tate's Nan would be developed into a feature film adaptation.
 The film was scheduled to be released on 19 June 2020 but was indefinitely postponed due to cinemas being closed because of the COVID-19 pandemic.
 The trailer and poster for the film were released on 18 February 2022 with Josie Rourke receiving an executive producer credit and no director credited.
 The film was released on 18 March 2022.

+In 2021, Horne began voicing Marvin, an anthropomorphic mole in an advertising campaign for Vision Express.

+In May 2022, Horne appeared as Edgar in series 8, episode 4 of the BBC dark comedy series, Inside No. 9, "Love Is A Stranger".